weed in Yongkang

 Weed in Yongkang: Cannabis Laws and Culture in Taiwan’s Industrial Hub

-Yongkang, a bustling district in Tainan City, is known for its industrial economy, vibrant night markets, and growing residential areas.
 While it may not be as famous as Taipei or Kaohsiung, Yongkang plays an essential role in Taiwan’s manufacturing sector.
-However, when it comes to cannabis, Yongkang—like the rest of Taiwan—has strict and unforgiving drug laws.
+However, when it comes to cannabis, Yongkang—like the rest of Taiwan—has strict and unforgiving drug laws on weed in Yongkang.

 Despite the global trend toward cannabis legalization and decriminalization, Taiwan remains one of the most restrictive countries regarding marijuana use.
-Even minor possession can lead to severe legal consequences, including imprisonment.
+Even minor possession can lead to severe legal consequences, including imprisonment on weed in Yongkang.

 Cannabis Laws in Taiwan and Yongkang